Get access to everything we publish when you sign up for Outside+.

-Over the last decade, cannabis has rapidly made its way into mainstream American culture with now 11 states plus Washington D.C. legalizing its recreational use and another 33 states for medical use.
-As the herb becomes destigmatized for legitimate medical treatment, it’s worth exploring whether runners can reap any benefit from a plant that has been hailed as a remedy for ailments ranging from insomnia to depression, bone fractures to muscle pain.
-And, if marijuana can indeed help runners, how can those potential benefits be received safely?
+Outside the context of professional sport, as weed becomes destigmatized for legitimate medical treatment, it’s worth exploring whether runners can reap any benefit from a plant that has been hailed as a remedy for ailments ranging from insomnia to depression, bone fractures to muscle pain.
+And, if marijuana can indeed help runners, how can those potential benefits be obtained safely?

 Potential Benefits During Exercise

-First, let’s be clear, weed is not a performance enhancing drug.
-It probably goes without saying that you should not light up before a 5K race or mile repeats on the track, as you can actually degrade your peak performance by using cannabis.
+First, it begs repeating that weed is not a performance enhancing drug.
+It goes without saying that you should not light up before a 5K race or mile repeats on the track, as you can actually degrade your peak performance by using cannabis.

-However, according to Dr. Jordan Tishler, M.D., a cannabis specialist, the herb may offer some benefits for individuals seeking to enhance present-mindedness during a light jog or strength session.
+However, according to Dr. Jordan Tishler, M.D., an expert in the field of medical cannabis therapeutics, the herb may offer some benefits for individuals seeking to enhance present-mindedness during a light jog or strength session.

 “In situations where one is looking for peak performance, greatest strength, greatest speed, cannabis can be counter-productive,” explains Tishler.
 “But in the training or exercise approach, where peak performance is not necessarily the goal, but endurance or enjoyment is more the focus, then using small amounts of cannabis during exercise can influence people’s pain threshold and ability to tolerate prolonged exercise and generally increase people’s enjoyment of that experience.”